×

 What is Custom Channel Grouping?

-Before understanding what custom channel groups are in Google Analytics, let’s revisit two primary terms in web analytics – source and channel.
+Let’s revisit two primary terms in web analytics – source and channel.

 Source – This is the last resource the user visited before they landed on your site.
 For example, it could be through the Google search engine or paid advertising in Google Ads.